Experience Philosophy as a Way of Life

-Philosophy is more than an intellectual exercise.
+Philosophy is more than an intellectual exercise in a classroom.
 It is a way of life.
 It is an open-ended, critical, and creative experiment in intentional living, in which meaning, truth, and fulfillment are sought.

-Philosophy Retreats take philosophy beyond lecture halls, classrooms, and professional conferences in which it is usually contained today, in order to connect philosophy to lived experience and make it accessible to a broad audience.
+Philosophy Retreats take philosophy beyond lecture halls and professional conferences, in which it is usually contained today, in order to connect philosophy to lived experience and make it accessible to a broad audience.

 Philosophy Retreats offer an opportunity for experiential learning that includes not only relevant readings, critical thinking, and collaborative conversation surrounding a particular theme, but also a chance for participants to “try out” in practice the values and habits around which they may choose to organize their future lives.
 The program, thus, emphasizes the worldly relevance of philosophy, and its role in the creation of a purposeful, self-directed life.